The Mouth-Body Connection – There Is A Link

 Gingivitis causes your gums to be red and puffy and to bleed.
 This means your gums are unhealthy.
 Periodontitis is an advanced stage of Gingivitis.
 When this persists, it can damage bone and cause loss of teeth.
 This inflammation is your body’s defense against harmful bacteria.
 It works by flooding the area with white blood cells to fight and remove toxins.

 However, inflammation also makes your gums bleed easily.
 This allows bacteria to get into your bloodstream and travel throughout your body.
-The presence of blood does not mean you have caused injury; it means
+The presence of blood does not mean you have caused injury; You have just discovered an area where bacteria is hiding.

 Gum disease and the heart